Circuito Ayrton Senna

 The Circuito Ayrton Senna, also known as CAB circuit, was a 2.724 km street circuit opened in 2009, located in Salvador, Bahia.
 The curves that made up the circuit's 2.724 km were the Curva dos Orixás, Curva do Acarajé, Curva da Balança, Curva do Dendê and Curva da Vitória.

 Cacá Bueno and Allam Khodair were the most successful drivers on the circuit, both won 2 races.
 The circuit was closed after the race in 2014.

+Lap records

+The fastest official lap records at the Circuito Ayrton Senna are listed as: